Dheeraj23qw/windows-expo-connection-firewall-fix/README.md

-### Windows Firewall and Expo Connection Timeout Guide

-If your terminal runs correctly but your phone cannot connect to your Expo development server, the issue is likely a firewall restriction.
-This occurs frequently with Windows Defender or third-party antivirus software like AVG and Avast.

 ---

+# How to Fix Expo Connection Timeout and Windows Firewall Errors

+If your Expo terminal runs but your phone cannot connect to the local development server, you are likely experiencing a firewall block.
+This guide provides solutions for Windows Defender, AVG, and Avast.

-### 1. Windows Firewall Settings
+## 1. Fix Windows Firewall Blocking Node.js

-Windows may silently block Node.js from communicating with your mobile device.
+Windows Defender Firewall often blocks Node.js inbound connections by default, preventing your phone from reaching the server.

-1. Open **Windows Defender Firewall with Advanced Security**.
+1. Search for **Windows Defender Firewall with Advanced Security**.
-2. Select **Inbound Rules**.
+2. Click on **Inbound Rules** in the left sidebar.
-3. Locate all entries named **Node.js**.
+3. Scroll to find all entries named **Node.js**.
-4. If an entry has a red icon, right-click it and select **Properties**.
+4. If an entry shows a red icon, right-click it and select **Properties**.
-5. Set the action to **Allow the connection**.
+5. Select **Allow the connection** and click **Apply**.
-6. Save the changes and restart Expo.

----
+6. Restart your Expo server.

-### 2. AVG or Avast Firewall Conflict
+## 2. Resolve AVG and Avast Firewall Conflicts

-Antivirus software often overrides Windows settings.
-Even if Windows allows the connection, these programs may still block it.
+Third-party antivirus software like AVG or Avast often overrides Windows settings.
+Even if Windows allows the connection, these programs may block it.

-1. Open the AVG or Avast dashboard.
+1. Open your **AVG** or **Avast** dashboard.
 2. Navigate to **Menu > Settings > Protection > Enhanced Firewall**.
-3. Either disable the **Enhanced Firewall** temporarily or add **node.exe** to the **Allowed Apps** list.
+3. Either turn off **Enhanced Firewall** or add **node.exe** to the **Allowed Apps** list.

----
+4. Restart your computer if the connection still fails.

-### 3. Expo SDK 54+ Configuration
+## 3. Expo SDK 54 Deep Linking Configuration

-For SDK 54 and newer, you must define a scheme in your configuration for deep linking to function.
+For Expo SDK 54 and higher, you must define a "scheme" in your configuration file to prevent connection errors during deep linking.

 Update your **app.json** file: